Salrocks/Healthcare_database_sql/README.md

 ORDER BY average_time_per_admission DESC;
 ```

-Technique: date subtraction.
+Technique: Date subtraction.
 In PostgreSQL, subtracting two `DATE` values returns a plain integer number of days — simpler and more directly usable in `AVG()` than `AGE()`, which returns an interval broken into years/months/days and requires extra steps to convert into a single day count.

 ### 7.4 — `gold.doctor_workload_ranking`